webplatform/docs/dom/shadowdom/ShadowRoot/elementFromPoint/index.md

 {{Page_Title}}
 {{Flags
+|State=In Progress
+|Editorial notes=Needs spec reference, example
+|Checked_Out=No
 |High-level issues=Stub
-|Checked_Out=No
 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|Returns an element at specified coordinates.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
+|Index=0
 |Name=x
 |Data type=String
 |Description=The horizontal position of the element.
 May not be negative.
 |Optional=No
 }}{{Method Parameter
+|Index=1
 |Name=y
 |Data type=String
 |Description=The vertical position of the element.
 May not be negative.
 |Optional=No
 }}
 |Method_applies_to=dom/shadowdom/ShadowRoot